hephaestus-compiler-project/types-bug-study-artifact/README.md

 ## RQ3: Bug Fixes (Section 3.3)

 In the third research question, we study the duration and the fixes of the bugs.
-Hence, we produce Fig 13a, Fig 13b, and Fig 14.
-We also print in the standard output the mean, median, standard deviation, max, and min of files number, lines number, and duration of fixes.
+Hence, we produce Figure 13a, Figure 13b, and Figure 14.
+We also print in the standard output the mean, median, standard deviation, max, and min of the following metrics:
+* number of files affected by a fix
+* lines of code affected by a fix
+* duration of a fix

+To produce the aforementioned figures and metrics, please run

 ```bash
 python scripts/rq3.py data/diffs/ data/ --directory figures
 ```

+The previous command takes two inputs.
+The first input (i.e., `data/diffs/`)
+is the revisions of bug fixes, while the second input (i.e., `data/`) is the directory where the JSON files
+(e.g., `data/kotlin.json`)
+containing
+general information
+(e.g., creation date, resolution date) about the examined bugs are located.
-The previous command saves Fig 13a in `figures/lines.pdf`, Fig 13b in `figures/files.pdf`, and Fig 14 in `figures/duration.pdf`.
+The previous command saves Figure 13a in `figures/lines.pdf`, Figure 13b in `figures/files.pdf`,
-Note that you can use `--all` option to create figures containing plots for every compiler.
+and Figure 14 in `figures/duration.pdf`.

 The script also prints the following tables

 ```